ibm-cloud-docs/assistant/assistants.md

 Never misrepresent the assistant as being a human.
 If users believe the assistant is a person, then find out it's not, they are likely to distrust it.
 In fact, some US states have laws that require chat bots to identify themselves as chat bots.

-## Choose a conversational skill type
+## Who will build your assistant?
 {: #assistants-plan-conversation}

+Assemble a team with people who understand your customers and their needs, people who know how to interact with customers to reach the best outcomes.
+These subject matter experts can focus on designing an engaging conversational flow.
+In fact, the actions skill is designed with this type of expert in mind.
+The team can simultaneously build a conversational flow by defining discrete actions.

+If you have data scientists or teammembers with programming skills, you can take advantage of some advanced capabilities that require varying levels of development expertise.
+This set of users might prefer to build the conversational flow with a dialog skill because there is greater visibility into the individual components that make up the training data.

-*Which conversational skill type should I use?*
+So, which conversational skill type *should* you use?

 Use both.
 Leverage advanced capabilities that are available from a dialog skill and build individual actions to perform finite tasks that you want to support.
-You can call the actions from your dialog skill.
+You can call the actions in your actions skill from your dialog skill.

 For more information, see [Choosing a conversational skill](/docs/assistant?topic=assistant-skills-choose).